Open Meditation: Wednesdays and Fridays – Zoom/Online

 Taking time for quiet meditation and sharing the intimacy of sitting in silence together can help sustain and ground us.

-Visit the For Members section for the full UUSM Google calendar.
+Visit the For Members section and click the big blue button to see the full UUSM Google Reservations Calendar.